michaelgpearce/parallizer/README.md

 # Parallizer - Execute your service layer in parallel

-Parallizer lets you execute slow and expensive methods on an object in parallel threads then later call those methods without a performance hit.
-If you make lots of web service calls, this can give a considerable performance boost.
+Parallizer executes service methods in parallel, stores the method results, then creates a proxy with those results for your service.
+Your application then uses the short-lived service proxy (think of a single request for a web application) and executes your methods without again calling the underlying implementation.
+For applications that make considerable use of web service calls, Parallizer can give you a considerable performance boost.

 ## Installation